Wilson Caldwell Monument, UNC (Chapel Hill)

 The Class of 1891 was responsible for moving the monument to its current location and dedicating it to Wilson Caldwell, November Caldwell, David Barham, and Henry Smith.

-The statue is located in the Old Chapel Hill Cemetery.
+The statue is located in the Old Chapel Hill Cemetery in Chapel Hill, NC.

 Yes